Working on 'Coming 2 America' was a dream come true, says Oscar winner Ruth E Carter | Entertainment

-Academy Award-winning costume designer Ruth E Carter says working on the Eddie Murphy and Shari Headley-starrer ''Welcome to America'' sequel was like living a ''fantasy'' as it gave her a chance to collaborate with nearly 40 designers, including India's J J Valaya, from around the globe to create opulent clothes.
+Academy Award-winning costume designer Ruth E Carter says working on the Eddie Murphy and Shari Headley-starrer ''Coming 2 America'' was like living a ''fantasy'' as it gave her a chance to collaborate with nearly 40 designers from around the globe, including India's J J Valaya, to create opulent clothes.

 Carter is known for her seminal work in Marvel's superhero film ''Black Panther'' for which she won an Oscar as well as iconic movies such as ''Selma'', ''Do the Right Thing'' and ''Dolemite is My Name'', starring Murphy.

-1988 original revolved around Murphy's Akeem, the prince of the fictional African country Zamunda, who travels to New York and meets the love of his life.
+The 1988 original, titled ''Coming to America'', revolved around Murphy's Akeem, the prince of the fictional African country Zamunda, who travels to New York and meets the love of his life.

 In the sequel, the recently-crowned King Akeem and his trusted confidante Semmi (Arsenio Hall) embark on new adventure that brings them back to the borough of Queens – where it all began.